maso-dev/maso-ai-crypto/README.md

-# Maso AI Crypto FastAPI Starter
+# Maso AI Crypto FastAPI Starter (Binance Edition)

-This is a simple FastAPI application to serve as the foundation for a crypto trading agent.
-It demonstrates how to:
+This is a simple FastAPI application to serve as the foundation for a crypto trading agent, now using the Binance API.

+The self validation process from Coinbase sucks bad.

+## Features

 - Set up a FastAPI app
-- Load Coinbase API credentials from a local file
+- Load Binance API credentials from a local file
-- Provide basic endpoints for testing
+- Provide endpoints for testing and retrieving Binance account info

 ## Requirements

 - Python 3.8+
 - [pip](https://pip.pypa.io/en/stable/)